-A standout among Portland’s excellent vegan eats, the cozy, queer-owned restaurant and tea house Ichiza Kitchen boasts an impressive menu of carefully curated teas and tisanes, seven different types of sake, and an assortment of small plates and bowls that are served to patrons all at once.
+A standout among Portland’s excellent vegan eats, the cozy restaurant Jade Rabbit, forermly Ichiza Kitchen, boasts an impressive menu of carefully curated teas and an assortment of small plates and bowls that are available for delivery and pick-up.
 Owner Cyrus Ichiza, a former drag queen and traveling body piercer, draws upon his backgrounds in Filipinx and Taiwanese cuisine for pan-Asian dishes like Cantonese Cheung Fun (wide rice noodles filled with vegan shrimp, bacon, pork, and fried garlic) and chicken adobo marinated in coconut vinegar and black soy sauce on rice with calamansi dressing.

 Chef Kenny’s Vegan Asian Restaurant’s assorted vegan sushi